shihankanungo/shihankanungo.github.io/wrapped.md

 <br>

-- Boston, Massachusetts -- For HMMT Feb
+- Pasadena, California -- February; for Caltech Math Meet (CMM)
 - Indianapolis, Indiana -- August; for MAA MathFest.
 I did a poster session.
 Food was unbelievably good.
 Highlight: *Guggman Haus Brewing Co.*; very good burgers and my dad loved their *Winner's Milk Jug Stout*.
 Another highlight: ordering Strawberry Cheesecake icecream from Liftoff Creamery delivered to our hotel room by DoorDash.
 This was on the last evening there.
 - College Park, Maryland -- May; for US Physics Team training camp.
+- Boston, Massachusetts -- October; for MIT PRIMES Fall Conference.
+I presented my research in representations of Lie superalgebras.
 - Boston, Massachusetts -- November; for S.-T. Yau High School Science Award semifinals (North America) at Brandeis University.
 Highlight: *Rassa*.